The Freedom of Minimalism

 “Our life is frittered away by detail… simplify, simplify.” -Henry David Thoreau

-For about 2 years now, I’ve been on a quest to figure out if tiny house living is a viable option for my family.
-After being introduced to the concept through the popular reality television shows about tiny houses, I first wondered why anyone would want to live in such a small space.
+For several years now, I’ve been on a quest to figure out if tiny house living is a viable option for my family.
+After being introduced to the concept through popular reality television shows about tiny houses, I wondered why anyone would want to live in such a small space.

 Through a series of circumstances, finances, and soul searching, my interest in tiny living developed gradually and organically.
 Let’s start at the beginning.